Genivia/ugrep/README.md

                   file.
 Option -Zbest requires two passes over a file and cannot be  used  with  standard  input  or  Boolean  queries.
 Option --sort=best  orders  matching  files  by  best match.
-The first character of an approximate match always matches the start of  a pattern.
-Option -U applies fuzzy matching to bytes.
+The first character of an approximate match always matches a character  at the  beginning of the pattern.
+To fuzzy match the first charac- ter, replace it with a `.' or `.?'.
+Option  -U  applies  fuzzy matching  to ASCII and bytes instead of Unicode text.
 No white- space may be given between -Z and its argument.

            -z, --decompress